 Then I cut out all the images on vinyl and weeded them.

 Clean the glass and then wipe it with alcohol to get all grease off.
 Use transfer tape to apply the vinyl to the glass.

 With the big pieces, try to start from one side and press with a scraper as you go.
 I ended up with a few bubbles but you don’t notice them if you look straight at it.

 I applied the red ears first and then all the black pieces.
 I then started adding the colored layers on top of Mickey.

 Put a white piece (or whatever color you want!) piece of paper or cardstock under the glass where the picture would go and you are all done!
 Now you can use a dry erase marker to change the days!

 Last year when we went, I made everyone personalized Disney and Harry Potter family shirts too!
 It was so fun and my kids even got called on to do special things since they were matching!
 Check out my full tutorial on how to make custom Disney shirts here!

 If you’d like to see all the other amazing things you can do with a Cricut, check out my ultimate resource guide of ideas here!

-To learn how to make my Minnie mouse tumbler, click here!
+Hop on over to learn how to make my Minnie mouse tumbler.

 Here’s a few pictures from our last trip to get you even more excited!!